 Steer clear of fake shopping sites by doing your research before making any online purchases.
 These knock-off websites are designed to look like the real deal, right down to the name and logo.
 But beware!
 The only purpose of these fraudulent sites is to steal your credit card information.

-Another type of fake shopping site is one that appears to be real, but doesn’t actually ship the product after receiving payment.
+Another type of fake shopping site is one that appears to be real but doesn’t ship the product after receiving payment.
 These scammers rely on delay tactics and hope that people will either forget about their order or get so frustrated they give up trying to find out what happened.

 Bank Account Scams